olzhaszhadyrassynsdu/Digital-Library/README.md

 "Happy Life" is a local company.
 Company provides free library for its employees.
-Library operates in as a subscription service.
+Library operates as a subscription service.